 An inexpensive way to get out on the water is to take the ferry over to Wolfe Island.
 Get off and enjoy the art galleries and have a picnic, or just ride it there and back for the view.

-Curious travellers take note: For a city this size, Kingston has a large number of museums and galleries.
-I think that’s probably due to the fact that it’s a university town; several of the smaller museums are affiliated with Queen’s University.
+For a city this size, Kingston has a large number of museums and galleries.
+Several of the smaller museums are affiliated with Queen’s University.
 Since Kingston’s a military town, too, there are a few military museums as well.